-The perceived advantages of utilising a differential rating system are:
+The advantages of utilising a differential rating system include:

-- Greater flexibility to distribute the rate burden between all classes of property. - Allows Council to reflect the unique circumstances of some rating categories where the application of a uniform rate may create inequitable outcomes (e.g. Farming enterprises). - Allows Council discretion in the imposition of rates to 'facilitate and encourage appropriate development of its municipal district in the best interest of the community.
+- Greater flexibility to distribute the rate burden between all classes of property. - Allows Council to reflect the unique circumstances of some rating categories where the application of a uniform rate may create inequitable outcomes (eg Farming enterprises). - Allows Council discretion in the imposition of rates to 'facilitate and encourage appropriate development of its municipal district in the best interest of the community.